darth-cassan/gitjobs/docs/about.md

 ### How do I edit a job listing or remove it from the site?

 You can manage your job listings from the [employer dashboard](https://gitjobs.dev/dashboard/employer?tab=jobs).
 Please note that it make take a few minutes for changes to be reflected on the site.

+### What do the "Upstream Commitment" and "Open Source" bars mean?

+- The *Upstream Commitment* bar indicates how much time the employer provides to work on upstream open source projects the company depends on.

+- The *Open Source* bar indicates how much time of the job is allocated to developing open source code.

+Jobs postings that include "Upstream Commitment" or "Open Source" development time are featured on the site.

 ### Anything else?